MrTorstein/DnD/README.md

 # Dungeons and Dragons
-Master repository for all the files and templates I need
+Master repository for all the files and templates I need.

 ### Structure:
   - Encyclopedias